-How does conveyancing in Cambourne differ for new build properties?
+How does conveyancing in Cambourne differ for newly converted properties?

-Most buyers of new build residence in Cambourne come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the house is built.
-This is because developers in Cambourne usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Cambourne approach us having been asked by the seller to sign contracts and commit to the purchase even before the premises is built.
+This is because builders in Cambourne usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Cambourne or who has acted in the same development.

-I purchased a 1 bedroom flat in Cambourne, conveyancing formalities finalised half a dozen years ago.
-Can you give me give me an indication of the likely cost of a lease extension?
-Similar properties in Cambourne with over 90 years remaining are worth £186,000.
-The average or mid-range amount of ground rent is £55 per annum.
-The lease runs out on 21st October 2071
+I acquired a basement flat in Cambourne, conveyancing formalities finalised half a dozen years ago.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Equivalent flats in Cambourne with an extended lease are worth £197,000.
+The ground rent is £55 levied per year.
+The lease ceases on 21st October 2076

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more detailed investigations.
+Do not use this information in tribunal or court proceedings.
+There may be additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.